davidaylaian/carbon/CODE_OF_CONDUCT.md

-# CarbonOS Code of Conduct
+# Carbon Code of Conduct

 ## Expected Behavior
 When working in the project space or publicly representing the project, contributors shall: